-Although the net profit for the year decreased significantly to US\$1,058 million for the current year as compared to US\$2,999 million during the prior year, the decrease is mainly caused by market fair value changes and new business exploration and our core business on development and management of logistic facilities keeps steady and continuing growth, and we believe in our business strategy and our intelligent and experienced team to continue providing customers with high quality and best-in-class logistics and warehousing facilities and integrated logistical solutions in China.
+The net profit for the year increased by 19% to US\$1,253.5 million (2019: US\$1,057.6 million), the increase is mainly caused by the new business exploration and investments while our core business on development and management of logistic facilities keeps steady and growing.
+We believe in our business strategy and our intelligent and experienced team to continue providing customers with high quality and best-in-class logistics and warehousing facilities and integrated logistical solutions in China.

-Total assets as of 31 December 2019 were US\$27.4 billion as compared to US\$23.5 billion as of 31 December 2018.
-Investment properties increased to US\$20.7 billion (2018: US\$17.9 billion) due to property acquisitions, developments and completions, and increase in fair values arising from re-assessment of property values.
+Total assets as of 31 December 2020 were US\$32.8 billion as compared to US\$27.4 billion as of 31 December 2019.
+Investment properties increased to US\$21.4 billion (2019: US\$20.7 billion) due to property acquisitions, developments and completions, and increase in fair values of investment properties.
+Also, Investment on Associates increased to US\$1.8 billion (2019: US\$0.7 billion), which was mainly contributed by our investment on Hidden Hill focusing on the developing/mature and high potential companies in the areas of modern logistic eco-system.